makerdao/community/faqs/governance.md

 ## Where can I find on-chain Governance Polls?

-Live polls can be found on the [“Polling” tab](https://vote.makerdao.com/polling) in the [Governance Portal](https://vote.makerdao.com/).
-Historic poll data can be found at the [Maker Governance Analytics Dashboard.](https://mkrgov.science/)
+Live polls can be found on the ["Polling" tab](https://vote.makerdao.com/polling) in the [Governance Portal](https://vote.makerdao.com/).
+Historic poll data can be found at the [Maker Governance Analytics Dashboard](https://mkrgov.science/).

 User risks can be mitigated by using small test amounts beforehand, and by thoroughly checking which addresses one is interacting with.